 We hosted a Sangria Sunday the other day to celebrate the long, sunny days here in Southern California.
-Along with a barbecue meal we made some sangrias for the warm evening.
-So today I am sharing a lovely Sangria Recipe!
-In fact, I am sharing two – a red sangria recipe with blackberries and strawberries and a lovely white sangria recipe made with fresj mangos and peaches.
+Along with a barbecue meal, we made some sangrias for the warm evening.
+So today I am sharing two lovely Sangria Recipes for summer!
+In fact, I am sharing two – a red sangria recipe with blackberries and strawberries and a lovely white sangria recipe made with fresh mangos and peaches.

 Sangria is made from wine, fruit, juices, soda, and liquor.
 What is really fun is that you can try different wine/fruit/liquor combinations to create many different flavors of sangria.
 They are made with fresh fruit and if you are like me, you will love all the different possible sangria ingredient combinations.

-This gives a chance for the fruit to soak up the wine, while adding flavor to the wine mixture.
+This gives a chance for the fruit to soak up the wine while adding flavor to the wine mixture.
+These Sangria Recipes for Summer will be enjoyed year after year!

 If you want to make your beverage non-alcoholic, you can use purple or white grape juice in place of the wine, although technically, it will not be sangria, but a wonderful fruity drink.